jcm1103/bananarama/presentation.md

 # Gen711 Final Project
 ## Background
 We chose to examine the population structure of 195 Praries Warblers at 10 different sites.
 This project was of interest, as two members of the group- Alexa Aubrey and Brighid Lamprey- work as Undergraduate researchers in Adriaan Kovach's lab, examining Prarie Warbler populations.
 In this abbreviated study, the sites swe chose to examine were six local New Hampshire sites (Bow Bog, Destiny Way Gravelpit, Old Mill Lee Power Line, Peter's Gravelpit, Severino, and Woodhill), and one site from Maine (Bills Lane/Perry Oliver), Massachusetts, New York, and Arkansas.
-The sites were selectively chosen as they represent the location of Prarie Warbler populations within our home states, with Arkansas as an outlier.
+The sites were selectively chosen as they represent the location of Prarie Warbler populations within our home states, with Arkansas as an outlier to examine if there was increased genetic diversity based on geographical distance.